Invenio Origin: Related ventures

 In January 2024, With South Indian International Movie Awards (SIIMA) completing 12 years and Celebrity Cricket League (CCL) gearing up for its 10th season, Alankar Pandian and Invenio Origin joins forces with the founder of SIIMA and CCL Vishnu Vardhan Induri, as the strategic partner with significant stake in SIIMA & CCL, to scale-up these formats, and to launch a New Pan India Media IP called Indian National Cine Academy (INCA) (first OTT Streaming Academy Awards, involving all Languages were held at Mumbai on 21 July).

 Setup with the intention of bridging the gap across various regional industries of the Indian film industry to enable better cross-industry collaborations, interconnected opportunities and shared growth, the Indian National Cine Academy (INCA) is a key venture of Invenio Origin.

 On 20 June 2024, Invenio Origin has announced partnership with Gilly's Restaurants & Pubs as a strategic investor.
 As a result of this tie up, Gilly's Restobar at Electronic city and St Marks Road have been renovated and now termed as Gilly's Super Bar.

 Invenio Origin joined hands with KVN Productions to support India's first premium certified AV and electronic Marketplace, www.budbee.in.
 This venture was also been backed by Rishikesh SR of Rapido.

+Invenio Origin invested in the hospitality sector in India through 7 Tigers Hospitality Private Limited.
+The company operates multiple hospitality venues in Bengaluru under brands including BudBee 104 Club, BudBee Restobar, DOLOs Bar & Kitchen, Zodiac Bar & Kitchen, Happy Brew, BOHO Koramangala, and BOHO Hebbal, with establishments located in areas such as Koramangala, JP Nagar, Marathahalli, and Manyata Tech Park.